 - Students who are not in school 90% (18 absences) excused or unexcused or 5 unexcused absences of the school days in which they have been enrolled may be reported to the County Attorney's Office as truant or parent may be cited.
 A.R.S.
 15-802 or 15-803.
 If a student is absent ten 10 days, we are required to notify parents in writing.
-All sites will issue a ten (10) day letter upon a student's 10th absence. - All students should be in class every day unless they are ill.
+All sites will issue a ten (10) day letter upon a student's 10th absence.
+Please understand this is a function of the system and letters are automatically sent at 10 and 18 days.
+Any discrepancies can be discussed with attendance. - All students should be in class every day unless they are ill.
 It is very important that the school be notified as soon as possible.
 A voicemail to the school's attendance office can be left on a 24-hour basis. - When reporting an absence, please specify the reason for absence. - If the school in not notified early in the morning, school personnel will make an attempt to contact the parent/guardian to determine why the student is not in school.
 An early call to the school's attendance line will save staff time and help ensure the child's safety. - If notification is not received, the student will be given an unexcused absence.
-The student must then present a note to the school attendance clerk stating the date and reason for the absence and signed by the parent/quardian. - Parents are urged to schedule doctor, dentist, and other appointments for students at times outside the school day.
+The student must then present a note to the school attendance clerk stating the date and reason for the absence and signed by the parent/guardian. - Parents are urged to schedule doctor, dentist, and other appointments for students at times outside the school day.
 This will reinforce the importance of school and will prevent the student from getting behind his/her work. - When requesting class work missed during an absence please contact the school office before 11 a.m. to provide adequate time for the teacher to prepare materials to be sent home or picked up at the end of the school day.